NxRoot/soundboard-x-pro/README.md

 ## Features

-* 💯 &nbsp;Fully customizable soundboard.
+* 💯 &nbsp;Customizable soundboard.
-* ✍️ &nbsp;Save audios files and replay later.
+* ✍️ &nbsp;Save audio files and replay later.
 * ⌨️ &nbsp;Assign shortcut keys to replay audios.
 * ✅ &nbsp;Supports output to Virtual Audio Devices.
-* 🚀 &nbsp;Import or export your audios with one click.
+* 🚀 &nbsp;Import or export all audios with a single click.

 ## How to Install